Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-\emph{where $\mathbbm{1}_\textit{m}$ is a masking location indicator matrix.} \end{definition} In mode one, node dropping is essentially a node-level graph pruning that completely removes features and structures associated with selected nodes from the graph, eventually yielding a subgraph of the original graph as an augmented sample, as schematically depicted in Fig.~\ref{fig: node-dropping}.
-This augmentation mode is generally applied in the graph classification task~\cite{GraphCL-2020,JOAO-2021,CSSL-2021,SMICLR-2022,Ethident-2022}, and can also be regarded as subgraph sampling augmentation (as discussed in Sec.~\ref{sec: subgraph-sampling}).
-As for mode two, node dropping is essentially the local node feature masking, which masks messages from selected nodes by setting their features to all-zero vectors.
-For example, this mode can enable a node to aggregate messages only from a subset of its neighbors, achieving an augmentation in the receptive field of the target node, and is thus widely applied in node-level tasks~\cite{HeCo-2021,MH-Aug-2021,GRAND-2020,AutoGRL-2021}.
+Specifically, node dropping is essentially a node-level graph pruning that completely removes features and structures associated with selected nodes from the graph, eventually yielding a subgraph of the original graph as an augmented sample, as schematically depicted in Fig.~\ref{fig: node-dropping}.
+This augmentation technique is generally applied in the graph classification task~\cite{GraphCL-2020,JOAO-2021,CSSL-2021,SMICLR-2022,Ethident-2022}, and can also be regarded as subgraph sampling augmentation (as discussed in Sec.~\ref{sec: subgraph-sampling}).